LionElectronic/debounce-Library/README.md

 You can also use this library for debouncing numbers.
 For example, it can refrain from displaying a fluctuating numerical value on the screen and only show it once the fluctuation has ceased and stabilized.

+"This library has been developed by IranDynamics and, as it is anticipated within the Lion Electronics group, Lion Electronics has placed it in their GitHub repository for archival purposes."